 A Giving Community

-As detailed in the Annual Report of 2007, the Parish gave roughly 15% of its budget to support these efforts.
+As detailed in the Annual Report of 2014, the Parish gave at least 10% of its budget to support these efforts.
 Tithing at the Parish level is just as important as it is for each of you.
 Together, we follow Christ’s teachings to help those less fortunate.

 What Does a Deacon Do?